CSC207-UofT/course-project-time/phase2/design_document.md

 In the graphical user interface that we have implemented in phase 2, we have used the MVVM pattern to decouple the user interface and the rest of the application.

+We have also followed clean architecture in the data persistence layer.

 __A scenario walk through that demonstrates clean architecture__